nthomasCUBE/BioSankey/README.md

  For demonstration purposes, we used the data from Morandi, Elena, et al. "Gene expression timeseries analysis of camptothecin effects in U87MG and DBTRG05 glioblastoma cell lines."
 Molecular cancer 7.1 (2008): 66. containing expression information at six different timepoints: 2h, 6h, 16h, 24h, 48h, and 72h.
+We also added an use case (Use case 2) where we included OTU with random counts.

  #### Format of input data:
   Genes divided in up and downregulated